seantcanavan/anon-eth-net/README.md

 3. TBA - probably glide for better package management

 ####Required Setup:
-1. Use 'git clone' to download the repository.
+1. Use `git clone` to download the repository.
 2. Configure your local system to make sure that the Go installation path is on the system path.
 3. Setup GOBIN and GOPATH system variables for your windows users.
 Point to the root of the anon-eth-net clone directory.
 For GOBIN use the same value as GOPATH but add \bin to the end.
-GOPATH should be something like C:\users\<username>\clone_root_dir\anon-eth-net.
+GOPATH should be something like `C:\users\<username>\clone_root_dir\anon-eth-net`.
-4. Create 'emaillogindetails.txt' inside anon-eth-net\src\github.com\seantcanavan\config\emaillogindetails.txt.
+4. Create `emaillogindetails.txt` inside `<clone_root_dir>\anon-eth-net\src\github.com\seantcanavan\config\`.
-5. Add your gmail address to line 1 and gmail password to line 2 of emaillogindetails.txt.
+5. Add your gmail address to line 1 and gmail password to line 2 of `emaillogindetails.txt`.
 Make sure that insecure app access is also enabled for the gmail account.
+6. TBA
+7. TBA